 In the US, Smoyg is available right now through Amazon for under $20, and you’ll find it right here in the top spot on my Amazon Recommendations page.

-Worldwide with free shipping, you’ll find Smoyg available here through Book Depository.
+Worldwide with free shipping, you’ll find the book available here at Book Depository.

-This article contains affiliate links to my Amazon Recommendation page and to Book Depository, which means that Needle ‘n Thread receives a small kickback for any purchase you make through the links, with no added cost to you.
+This article contains affiliate links to book sources, which means that Needle ‘n Thread receives a small kickback for any purchase you make through the links, with no added cost to you.
 Every little penny counts, so thanks for supporting Needle ‘n Thread by using my affiliate links!